B12/MIC: Explained

 What Does the Research Say?

-First, much of this consensus about Methionine is based on a few small studies.
+Much of this consensus about Methionine is based on a few small studies.
 The results of a 2005 study, for instance, showed that eliminating Methionine in the diets of mice extended life.
-These findings are somewhat misleading and not all that applicable to human longevity.
-After all, completely eliminating Methionine from a human diet would be nearly impossible (Methionine is found in meat, fish, and dairy).
+These findings are somewhat misleading and not directly applicable to human longevity.
+After all, completely eliminating Methionine from a human diet would be nearly impossible (methionine food sources).

 There is a very short study on Methionine restriction involving a small sample size of human patients.
 In this case, patients were fed highly processed and prepared meals that would be extremely difficult to replicate and maintain in daily life outside of the study.